Brand-New Rankings Of NY's Wealthiest Counties May Come As Surprise

 No. 4

-At number four was Westchester County, with a median household income of $99,489.
+At No. 4 is Westchester County, with a median household income of $99,489.
 That’s 39.9 percent above the state average and 53.1 percent higher than the national average.

 Data showed that 49.9 percent of households in the county earned over $100,000.